Azure/Azure-IoT-Security/trigger_events/README.md

 Use the script for end to end validation of the agent.

 # Prerequisites
 In order to run the script you need to have netcat installed on your machine you can install it by `sudo apt-get install netcat`

 # Usage
 trigger_events.sh | flags
-	--exploit - opens port 8888 on the device and starts listening to it --remidiate - closes port 8888 (only if port 8888 was opened with --exploit) --malicious - runs a fake malicious process on the device
+	--exploit (?additional ports) - opens and listen to ports 8888 and additional ports on the device additional ports          - number of additional ports. i.e `-e 3` will open ports 8888,8889,8900" --remidiate - closes port 8888 (only if port 8888 was opened with --exploit) --malicious - runs a fake malicious process on the device